kpmerry/Python-Choice-Based-Game/Spoilers.md

 ## Gameplay Walkthrough
 This section will cover the scenes and choices made by a player.
-**Functionality to add - game remembers what scenes a player has already completed.**
+**Future functionality to add - game remembers what scenes a player has already completed.**
 ### 0. Game Intro
 All players will encounter this initial scene.
 Create player object and ask for a name.
 Introduce the game briefly.
 Describes what the player will experience and what the objective of the game is.